JChiaHH/AirStack_documentation/operation.md

 AirStack uses **Foxglove Studio** as its default visualizer (not RViz in this version).
 After `airstack up`, a Foxglove window opens but starts with no layout and no live connection — load the layout and connect:

+> **Don't have a Foxglove account?** Foxglove Studio requires a (free) login.
+Create one first at <https://app.foxglove.dev/signup>, then sign in to the Foxglove window that opens.

 1. Click the **top-left icon** (the Foxglove menu).
 2. Click **"Layouts"**.
 3. Click **"+ Add"**.